 FYI – If you need to secure a door without a lock from the inside, there are many other ways you can do that.
 We have a whole article about the nine best methods that you can find here.

-4. Security Bar: For Those Who Are Not a Big Fan of Drilling & Screwing
+4. Door Security Bar: For Those Who Are Not a Big Fan of Drilling & Screwing

-If you need a quick solution to improve door security, using a portable security bar can be one of your best bets.
+If you need a quick solution to improve door security, using a portable security bar (aka door jammer) can be one of your best bets.

 There are many models out there but not all of them meet the same high standards.
 Unfortunately, many of them lack durability and high-quality parts.

-This is the security bar I had the best experience with.
+This Buddybar door jammer is the model I had the best experience with.

 How does it work?